willowtreeapps/rokul-runnings/docs/library.md

 ## verifyIsScreenLoaded(), verifyIsElementOnScreen()

-These functions are identical. `verifyIsScreenLoaded()` contains the logic, and the name is exactly the same as the similar function in the original Roku Robot Framework. `verifyIsElementOnScreen()` is a name more in line with the inteded use of the function.
+These functions are identical. `verifyIsScreenLoaded()` contains the logic, and the name is exactly the same as the similar function in the original Roku Robot Framework. `verifyIsElementOnScreen()` is a name more in line with the intended use of the function.

 | Parameter     | Type              | Description                                                                                                                                     |
 | ------------- | ----------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |